kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 - # Lesson 5-3
 	- ## Warm Up
 		- Imagine two lines in 2D.
 How many *different* ways can the two lines interact?
 Sketch all possible interactions.
 		  Solution: {{cloze There are technically three ways:  Parallel (no POI), Coincident (parallel with an infinite number of POI as the lines are on top of each other), and Intersecting at just one point.
-It is not possible for two lines to intersect at two or }}
+It is not possible for two lines to intersect at two or more finite points.}}
 		  @@html: <br><br><br>@@
 		- Now imagine two lines in 3D.
 How many *different* ways can two lines interact in 3D?
 Sketch all possible interactions.
-		  Solution: {{cloze}}
+		  Solution: {{cloze There are now four ways to interact:  Parallel (no POI), Coincident (Infinite POI), Skew (not Parallel and no POI), and }}
 		  @@html: <br><br><br>@@
 		- In Grade 9 and 10, what was your strategy to calculate the Point of Intersection for a system of linear equations such as $$\begin{cases} y = 3x+4 \\ y = \frac{1}{4}x-3 \end{cases}$$
 		  Solution: {{cloze}}